 Instructions to TGah Editor: Change this subclause as follows:

+NDP Probe Request frames are used in the procedures described in 10.1.4.3.3b.

-The NDP MAC frame body of NDP Probe Request frame contains the information shown in Table 8-55 (NDP MAC frame body of NDP Probe Request (1 MHz)) and Table 8-56 (NDP MAC frame body of NDP Probe Request (2 MHz)).
-See additional details and procedures in 10.1.4.3.3b.
+The format of the NDP MAC frame body field of the NDP_1M Probe Request frame is illustrated in Figure 8-8h1 (NDP MAC frame body field of the NDP_1M Probe Request frame) and it contains the information listed in Table 8-55 (NDP MAC frame body of NDP_1M Probe Request).